-Autumn 2018
+Autumn 2019

-This Policy replaces the E-safety policy of Autumn 2017 and will be reviewed in Autumn 2019.
+This Policy will be reviewed in Autumn 2020.
 The Headteacher is responsible for the implementation and monitoring of this policy.
 The subject will be monitored by the Subject Leader in accordance with the School Development Plan.
-This policy should be read in conjunction with the Computing Policy and Safeguarding Policy (with regard to the taking and publishing of photographs of pupils).
+This policy should be read in conjunction with the Safeguarding Policy (with regard to the taking and publishing of photographs of pupils).